Prof. Raoul Couture

 Research Program

 Our research focuses on understanding the biogeochemical response of aquatic environments to ongoing environmental changes.
-We specifically study the coupled biogeochemical cycles of major elements essential for live, as well as the environmental chemistry of contaminants and of micronutrients.
+We specifically study the coupled biogeochemical cycles of major elements essential for life, as well as the environmental chemistry of contaminants and of micronutrients.
 We are developing new approaches for identifying and modeling the key processes that control their mobility.
+Field work, analytical chemistry and reactive-transport modelling underpin most of our projects.

 Field work